Once the promised land, a Lake Pepin village now is a favorite day trip.

 For smaller wallets, the Great River Amish Inn in Pepin has nice motel rooms.
 Call 715-442-5400.

 There's camping in Stockholm's Village Park, right on Lake Pepin.
-It's $14 for tents, $18 for RVs, first-come, first-served.
+It's first-come, first-served.
 There are toilets but no showers and no sewage station for RVs.

 Dining: The Stockholm Pie & General Store Company serves dessert pies made from scratch and also pot pies and quiche.
 In the general store, pick up cheeses and Wisconsin wines and beers, including those from New Glarus.